dlang-tour/english/gems/range-algorithms.md

 ### std.algorithm

-`filter` - Given a lambda as template parameter, generate a new range that filters elements:
+`filter` - Given a lambda as the template parameter, generate a new range that filters elements:

     filter!"a > 20"(range);